pestphp/docs/mocking.md

 ---
 title: Mocking
-description: Installing Pest PHP Testing Framework is a simple process that can be completed in just a few steps.
+description: During application testing, you may want to "mock" specific components to prevent them from being executed during a particular test.
+For instance, if you encounter an API that initiates a payment, you may want to locally mock the API Client to prevent the actual request from being made.
 ---

 # Mocking

 > **Requirements:** [Mockery 1.0+](https://github.com/mockery/mockery/)

-During application testing, you may want to "mock" specific components to prevent them from being executed during a particular test.
-For instance, if you encounter an API that initiates a payment, you may want to locally mock the API Client to prevent the actual request from being made.
-This approach enables you to focus solely on testing your application or library without the need to deal with the actual API functioning behind the scenes.
+When testing your applications, you may want to "mock" specific classes to prevent them from actually being invoked during a particular test.
+For instance, if your application interacts with an API that initiates a payment, you likely want to "mock" the API client locally to prevent the actual payment from being made.

-If your use case requires mocking features in your application or library, you will need to install a mocking library.
-Our personal recommendation is [Mockery](https://github.com/mockery/mockery/), but you are free to choose any other library that suits your needs.
+Before getting started, you will need to install a mocking library.
+We recommend [Mockery](https://github.com/mockery/mockery/), but you are free to choose any other library that suits your needs.

-To begin using Mockery, you will first need to require it through Composer.
+To begin using Mockery, require it using the Composer package manager.

 ```bash
 composer require mockery/mockery --dev
 ```

-While comprehensive documentation for Mockery can be found on its [dedicated website](https://docs.mockery.io), this section will focus on the most commonly encountered use cases.
+While comprehensive documentation for Mockery can be found on the [Mockery website](https://docs.mockery.io), this section will discuss the most common use cases for mocking.

 ## Method Expectations

-Mock objects are essential for isolating the code being tested and simulating specific behaviors or conditions.
-To indicate that a test mock should anticipate a call to a method with a given name, we use the `shouldReceive` method, as demonstrated in the code snippet below.
+Mock objects are essential for isolating the code being tested and simulating specific behaviors or conditions from other pieces of the application.
+After creating a mock using the `Mockery::mock()` method, we can indicate that we expect a certain method to be invoked by calling the `shouldReceive` method.

 ```php
 use App\Repositories\BookRepository;